co-cddo/data-marketplace/README.md

 This repository allows the user to interact with data, the data is surfaced in a different [api repository](https://github.com/co-cddo/data-marketplace-api).
 It consumes the data via various API's provided by the api repo.

+The data consumed via API is:

+- Data and datasets for suppliers - the data to be shared/requested.
+- Users - Users local to this service, linked to SSO (see below)
+- User permissions - ABAC user permissions
+- Requests for data - Persisted requests for data.
+These are tied to a user and resumable.

 You can see a high level solution [here](./docs/high-level.jpg)

 ### SSO